staticaland/dumb-reusable-actions/README.md

 Here are some ways to pass variables from caller workflow to reusable workflows by using outputs.

 - Using [Dotenv Action](https://github.com/marketplace/actions/dotenv-action)
-    - The `.env` can be used locally ➕
+    - The `.env` file can be used locally ➕
     - Heavy on dependencies ➖
 - Using a shell script with `::set-output`
     - Ugly syntax which decreases readability ➖